sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/explanations/rockskip.md

 ## How do I check the indexing status?

+The easiest way to check the status of a single repository is to open the symbols sidebar and wait 5s for an error message to appear with the estimated time remaining.

-The symbols container responds to GET requests on the `localhost:3184/status` endpoint with the following info:
+For more info, the symbols container responds to GET requests on the `localhost:3184/status` endpoint with the following info:

 - Repository count
 - Size of the symbols table in Postgres